BrianWhelanDublin/milestone-project-2/testing.md

   This has allowed me to test each page for the correct content, and that the functionality is working as it should.
   I have written tests for each page and each section, and they have all passed.
 Here I will document each test and their pass messages.

+- The test can be found In a seperate repository here.
+  - (Cypress tests for Milestone 2)[https://github.com/BrianWhelanDublin/milestone2-cypress-test]

 - ### Homepage

   - All test were executed and passed.